Skip to main content

 §14a Module 1 deduction (optional)Federal, applied by DSOActive only with §14a Module 1

-For the §14a Module 1 ordering flow, see the grid fee reductions guide.
+For Module 1 ordering, see §14a grid fee reductions.

 What’s inside the variable price